 Grilled Eggplant Souvlaki with Tzatziki Sauce

 Charred eggplant cubes marinated in garlic and herbs, skewered and grilled to smoky perfection, served with a cool cucumber-yogurt tzatziki.
-This greek-inspired vegetarian (vegetarian) ready in about 40 minutes pairs large eggplants, cut into 1-inch cubes, extra virgin olive oil, garlic cloves, minced for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 150 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This greek-inspired vegetarian (vegetarian) ready in about 40 minutes blends large eggplants, cut into 1-inch cubes, extra virgin olive oil, garlic cloves, minced into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 150 calories and feeds 4, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients